-We provide evidence for an acutely enhancing effect of oxytocin administration on glucose tolerance and beta-cell responsivity in healthy men.
-We found that in fasted subjects submitted to an oral glucose tolerance test after intranasal oxytocin delivery, the neuropeptide attenuates the glucose peak response to a glucose challenge.
+We provide evidence for an acutely enhancing effect of oxytocin administration on glucose tolerance and $\beta$ -cell responsivity in healthy men.
+We found that in fasted subjects submitted to an OGTT after intranasal oxytocin delivery, the neuropeptide attenuates the glucose peak response to a glucose challenge.
 This effect was accompanied by an increased early response of insulin and C-peptide in conjunction with a dampened peak response of these hormones.
-The improving effect of oxytocin on glucose metabolism was further investigated by in-depth data analyses according to the oral minimal model, which demonstrated that oxytocin significantly increased PHI{total} as a marker of beta-cell responsivity.
-In particular, oxytocin boosted the dynamic response to glucose as represented by PHI_d, which suggests an improved ability of beta-cells to secrete insulin in response to a rise in glucose concentrations.
-This enhancing effect on beta-cell function was moreover confirmed by the more than two-fold increase in insulin-dependent glucose tolerance (DI) in the oxytocin compared to the placebo condition.
-Oxytocin also slightly enhanced insulin sensitivity (S1), suggesting a stronger effect of insulin on stimulating glucose disposal and inhibiting glucose production after oxytocin in comparison to placebo administration.
+The improving effect of oxytocin on glucose metabolism was further investigated by in-depth data analyses according to the oral minimal model, which demonstrated that oxytocin significantly increased PHItotal as a marker of β-cell responsivity.
+In particular, oxytocin boosted the dynamic response to glucose as represented by PHId, which suggests an improved ability of β-cells to secrete insulin in response to a rise in glucose concentrations.
+This enhancing effect on $\beta$ -cell function was moreover confirmed by the more than twofold increase in insulindependent glucose tolerance (DI) in the oxytocin compared with the placebo condition.
+Oxytocin also slightly enhanced insulin sensitivity (SI), suggesting a stronger effect of insulin on stimulating glucose disposal and inhibiting glucose production after oxytocin in comparison with placebo administration.

-Our results of an acute stimulatory effect of oxytocin on beta-cell function and glucose tolerance are supported by previous experiments showing beneficial oxytocin effects on glucose homeostasis (5; 6).
-Lawson and coworkers observed a reduction in insulin concentrations and HOMA-IR values after oxytocin vs. placebo administration in combination with ad-libitum meal intake (6).
+Our results of an acute stimulatory effect of oxytocin on β-cell function and glucose tolerance are supported by previous experiments showing beneficial oxytocin effects on glucose homeostasis (5,6).
+Lawson et al. (6) observed a reduction in insulin concentrations and HOMA-IR values after oxytocin versus placebo administration in combination with ad libitum meal intake.
 Previous data from our group demonstrated an oxytocin-mediated attenuation of the peak glucose response to breakfast intake (5).
-Using a standardized methodological approach based on the oral minimal model, the present study systematically reveals oxytocin's contribution to glucose homeostasis in humans.
-Experiments in animals focusing on the sequelae of obesity have shown that insulin resistance, glucose intolerance, pancreatic islet hypertrophy and hepatic steatosis can be ameliorated by oxytocin administration (15; 26; 27).
-In accordance, patients with diabetes mellitus type 2 and obese subjects appear to display reduced serum oxytocin levels (28).
-Interestingly, anti-diabetic effects of oxytocin have been found to emerge prior to decreases in body weight (17), suggesting that long-term glucoregulatory effects of the peptide are not a consequence of weight loss.
-This assumption is in line with our results of acute beneficial effects of oxytocin on glucose metabolism in healthy normal-weight men.
+Using a standardized methodological approach based on the oral minimal model, the current study systematically reveals oxytocin's contribution to glucose homeostasis in humans.
+Experiments in animals focusing on the sequelae of obesity have shown that insulin resistance, glucose intolerance, pancreatic islet hypertrophy, and hepatic steatosis can be ameliorated by oxytocin administration (15,26,27).
+In accordance, patients with type 2 diabetes and obese subjects appear to display reduced serum oxytocin levels (28).
+Interestingly, antidiabetic effects of oxytocin have been found to emerge prior to decreases in body weight (17), suggesting that long-term glucoregulatory effects of the peptide are not a consequence of weight loss.
+This assumption is in line with our results of acute beneficial effects of oxytocin on glucose metabolism in healthy, normal-weight men.